Mikaelluc/Repo_Mestrado-Mikael/README.md

 ## Milestones
 September, 06 of 2024 - Qualification

-August, 06 of 2025 - Dissertation Delivered to Jury Members
+July, 13 of 2025 - Dissertation Delivered to Jury Members

 September, 06 of 2025 - Defense